oculus42/eastwood/README.md

 eastwood example
 ```

+Configs also work with the `--here` flag.

 Currently, the package must be in the local `npm_modules` folder.
-Support for globally installed modules is upcoming.
+Support for globally installed modules is planned.

 ## Plans